Wyntuition/jekyll-now/todo/02-work-internal.md

     - status
     - satisfaction
     - BD
-- PD:
+- PD & Career:
     - review where you're at
-    - development plan
+    - PD plan
     - Tech looking at
-- Career
     - How's it going towards your goals?
 Aligning to Excella?
 Promitions.
     - Where are you looking to go?
 Long term vision, 18 month plan?
 - Discuss other projects (xpert, etc)